Prospective Students

 For more information about the graduate program in clinical psychology at Concordia University, please visit: https://www.concordia.ca/artsci/psychology/programs/graduate.html.
 For more information about the Centre for Clinical Research and Health (CCRH), please visit: https://www.concordia.ca/research/clinical-research-health.html.

-Former Graduate students have gone on to hold prestigious positions; for example, Drs.
-Andrea Ashbaugh and Allison Ouimet are currently Associate Professors in the School of Psychology at the University of Ottawa, Dr. Gillian Alcolado is currently an Assistant Professor in the Department of Clinical Health Psychology at the University of Manitoba, Dr. Irena Milosevic is currently an Associate Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University and Dr. Jean-Philippe Gagné is currently an Assistant Professor in the Department of Psychiatry at McGill University.
+Former Graduate students have gone on to hold prestigious positions; for example, Dr. Andrea Ashbaugh is currently a Full Professor in the School of Psychology at the University of Ottawa, Dr. Allison Ouimet is currently an Associate Professors in the School of Psychology at the University of Ottawa, Dr. Gillian Alcolado is currently an Assistant Professor in the Department of Clinical Health Psychology at the University of Manitoba, Dr. Irena Milosevic is currently an Associate Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University and Dr. Jean-Philippe Gagné is currently an Assistant Professor in the Department of Psychiatry at McGill University.

 Undergraduate Thesis Students